Poetry, Fanfiction, and Chronic Illness with Susanne Barrett

 Would you post a review on iTunes for us?
 You’ll help a homeschooler like you find more joy in the journey when you do.
 Thanks in advance!

-Coming soon to the Brave Writer blog, we’ll be featuring interviews with our fabulous writing instructors.
+NEW FEATURE!
+We’ll be sharing interviews with our fabulous writing instructors.
 Here’s our first written interview with Susanne Barrett!

 [This post contains Amazon affiliate links.
 When you click on those links to make purchases,

 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

 What kind of a writer were you in high school?

 In high school, I mostly wrote poetry.
 I discovered the joys of reading and writing poetry due to my tenth grade English teacher, Mr. Sebastian.
 [He] also taught an elective class in creative writing, and there I learned to write poetry—mostly free verse heavily influenced by Dickinson—no surprise there!
 In fact, many of the poetry forms I teach in the Playing with Poetry Workshop I first learned in Mr. Sebastian’s class.

 What is one of your favorite classroom moments?

 Well, I wouldn’t say it was my favorite, but my most memorable classroom moment was when I was teaching Writing 116 (the MLA Research Essay) at PLNU, and the new English Department chairperson came in to observe my teaching.
 I was horribly morning-sick with our second child, and this class started at 7:30 AM.
 I managed to teach despite severe nausea, and my class was soooo wonderful; they knew how sick I was feeling (and why), and they kept the discussions flowing beautifully.
 As soon as the department chair left, I rushed out and vomited spectacularly into the trash can outside the classroom door…in full sight of and to the applause of my entire class.
 I was red-faced for a week…and the department chair teased me about it for years.